 Little chances in this respect.
-Pomeranians are absolutely convinced are as strong as molossoids which is why will often engage in a confrontation, at least a verbal one, whenever meet other dogs.
+Pomeranians are absolutely convinced they are as strong as a molossoide which is why they will often engage in a confrontation, at least a verbal one, whenever they meet other dogs.
 This is when nothing can stand in the way of a Pomeranian although owners should always be alert and ready in case a physical confrontation occurs.
 This type of dog is not capable of understanding its own limits against larger dogs.
 Early socialization is essential to avoid these type of consequences.

 Pomeranians are not very friendly towards other dogs

-There are certain moments in the life of a Pomeranian in which this breed will require special care of the coat.
+There are certain moments in the life of a Pomeranian in which this breed will require special coat care.
 The physical features are quite obvious and a fairly thick coat can only shed a decent amount of hair.
 The aforementioned moments are the typical seasons during which your dog will moult quite obviously, and during its senior years.
 In fact, an older Pomeranian may experience a dappled kind of shedding.